ActiveNick/HelloHolograms/README.md

 # HelloHolograms
 A variation of the [Holograms 100 tutorial](https://developer.microsoft.com/en-us/windows/holographic/holograms_100) from the Holographic Academy.
 This one uses the HoloToolkit for Unity, and it also includes additional features like shooting balls around the space, and spatial mapping to use the real world in the virtual balls physics.
 The spatial mesh can be visually turned on and off, though it always remains active for collision detection.

+The latest version was built in Unity 5.5.0b6 (Preview).

 ## Features
 * Displays a cube 2 meters in front of the user.
 * Air tap the cube to make the cube follow your gaze for placement.
 Tap again to place the cube.
 There is a current issue with this (see notes below).